|Major Groups > Gilled Mushrooms > Pale-Spored > Oysters > Panus conchatus|

 Odor and Taste: Not distinctive.

-Chemical Reactions: KOH on cap surface negative to yellowish.
+Chemical Reactions: KOH on cap surface negative to slowly greenish yellow.

 Spore Print: White.